voeller1984-zz/prenzmap/readme.md

 -------------
 click here: https://voeller1984.github.io/prenzmap/

-download the repository locally unpack zip file click on index.html to run the app locally within your predefined browser click on markes and or side hamburger to filter and gather additional inforamtions
+* download the repository locally from here: https://github.com/voeller1984/prenzmap.git
+* unpack zip file
+* click on index.html to run the app locally within your predefined browser
+* click on markes and or side hamburger to filter and gather additional inforamtions

 Notes